jmnaste/AI-Workflow-Automation/postgres/migrations/README.md

 - The schema uses `gen_random_uuid()` from `pgcrypto` so no app-side UUID requirement.
 - If you plan to use Alembic in app services later, keep SQL and Alembic aligned (generate Alembic revisions that match this schema).
+- The Auth service now manages its own `auth` schema via Alembic at startup (optional).
+Prefer that path for creating/upgrading Auth-owned tables; use these raw SQL files only for bootstrapping or admin maintenance.
 - Never commit actual credentials.
 Set `POSTGRES_USER` and `POSTGRES_DB` via the Hostinger Environment panel.